-Let me introduce myself – my name is Tammy and I am a 38-year-old mother of two beautiful daughters, doing life not just with them but with a husband I can honestly call my best friend.
+Let me introduce myself – my name is Tammy and I am a 41ear-old mother of two beautiful daughters, doing life not just with them but with a husband I can honestly call my best friend.
 I am blessed to have lived on Queensland’s beautiful Sunshine Coast, Australia, surrounded with some of the world’s most beautiful beaches, before moving to England in December 2018 to work and live as expats for a period of time including throughout the Covid19 pandemic.

 I have been a Registered Nurse since 2009, and before that I was a senior phlebotomist (big word for blood collector) working all over south-east Queensland (along with some non-healthcare jobs in my earlier years).
 Most recently I’ve been exploring the concept of health promotion and health coaching in nursing, with an interest in chronic disease management and prevention, so I have completed my Certificate III in Fitness, and some additional modules in personal training and fitness.
 My nursing experience is quite varied and honestly when I look back over the years I’ve crammed quite a lot in.